-Disability Harassment
+Disability Harassment eg

-Colleagues repeatedly making fun of a deaf person behind their back, throwing objects at them to gain their attention

-Deliberate use of comments such as "Are you blind" to someone with visual impairments Deliberately making it difficult for a person in a wheel chair to leave the room by placing bulky packages in their path
+- Colleagues repeatedly making fun of a deaf person behind their back, throwing objects at them to gain their attention. - Deliberate use of comments such as "Are you blind" to someone with visual impairments. - Deliberately making it difficult for a person in a wheel chair to leave the room by placing bulky packages in their path.

-Bullying
+Bullying eg

-Shouting at individuals in a public environment Consistently targeting a single member of staff whose work has to be checked One group of staff refusing to talk to an individual Consistently undermining a supervisor
+- o Shouting at individuals in a public environment. - o Consistently targeting a single member of staff whose work has to be checked. - o One group of staff refusing to talk to an individual. - Consistently undermining a line manager.